eric565648/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 string color
 ```
 This bascially shows the message contains the name of the turtle, its pose and color.
 Since this message is part of the `python_turtle` package, create a folder under `~/Robotics_Middleware_Trial_Python_Turtle/ROS/src/python_turtle/` called `msg`.
 Then create a file named `turtle_msg.msg`, and copy above message definition into this file as your own message type.
+#Eric: should have the cmd here for newbies

 In order to let the compiler know and build the message for you, it's necessary to modify the `package.xml` as well as `CMakeLists.txt` under package `python_turtle`.
 So first open up `package.xml` and uncomment below two lines:
 ```
 <build_depend>message_generation</build_depend>
 <exec_depend>message_runtime</exec_depend>
 ```
+#Eric: should have instruction here about ucomment
 Then open up `CMakeLists.txt`, search for lines below:
 ```
 find_package(catkin REQUIRED COMPONENTS